 1991 Holy Card Series, Lewistown Art Center, Lewistown, MT

-1990 Northcutt Gallery, Eastern Montana College, Billings, MT
+1991 Daisy Patch Gallery, Casper, WY1990 Northcutt Gallery, Eastern Montana College, Billings, MT

 1990 University Center Gallery, University of Montana, Missoula, MT

-1998 Clark Fork Gallery featured artist, Missoula, MT
+1998 Clark Fork Gallery, featured artist, Missoula, MT

 1986 Columbus Women’s Art Space, Columbus, OH